oakromulo/utils-array/README.md

 ### replace

-Returns a new Array with the result of having replaced the elements at the given index with the ones specified
+Returns a new Array with the result of having replaced the elements at the given index with the ones specified.

 **Parameters**